Thailand Food Guide – How to Eat and Order Like a Local Thai

 You won’t see any shops in Thailand selling both styles of duck dishes.

-If you’re seeking brown duck you’ll have to go to a restaurant or shop selling the dish specifically.
+If you’re seeking brown or stewed duck you’ll have to go to a restaurant or shop selling the dish specifically.

 There are a few shops I love going to near where I live.
-But, the best shop for brown duck served over rice can be found in two places, Yaowarart Road Chinatown and Or Tor Gor Market.
+However, the best shop with brown duck served over rice is found in two locations, Yaowarart Road Chinatown and Or Tor Gor Market.

 Thai brown duck (เป็ดพะโล้) bpet bpaloe over rice